ericrallen/jsfiddle-plugin/readme.txt

 4. The JSFiddle contact method added by the plug-in

 == Changelog ==

+= 1.3.2 =
+* I missed a directory error or two and had to update them, as well.
+Should be good to go now.

 = 1.3.1 =
 * Updated plug-in to fix some directory issues after I changed the directory structure for the Wordpress Plug-in repo.